ibm-cloud-docs/power-iaas/managing-spp.md

 |------------------|-------------------------------------------------------|
 |Add existing      |You can choose from existing SPPs.     |
 |Create new        |You can create an SPP from scratch by defining pool name, machine type, and number of cores.
 For more information, see [Create a new SPP](/docs/power-iaas?topic=power-iaas-manage-SPP#create-spp)|
-{: caption="Table 5.
-Add SPP to an SPP PG: field description" caption-side="top"}
+{: caption="Add SPP to an SPP PG: field description" caption-side="top"}

 You will receive a notification after the new SPP PG is created.